 Clementine Edwards’ (AU) practice is led by sculpture.
 Her ongoing research looks at material kinship, the social and reproductive potential of non-sentient materials in the context of climate colonialism.
 In 2021 she will publish The Material Kinship Reader with Onomatopee.

-Adam Patterson (BAR/UK) is a visual artist and writer.
+Adam Patterson (BB) is a visual artist and writer.
 They work with masquerade, textiles, performance, video and poetry, telling new stories or rethinking old stories in new recuperative ways.

 Bhajan Bhoy is Ajay Saggar, a musical maverick who has spread his wings over many projects in the last 30 years.
 His music is cosmic guitar psych magick / sonic raga trips / melodic mantras / esoteric electronica that reaches out to the stars in the same vein as if Popol Vuh jammed with John Fahey, Terry Riley, and Robin Guthrie, to produce a beautiful soundscape in which the listener can sink into and float downstream.

 Rik Dijkhuizen (NL) is a visual artist whose multidisciplinary work often reflects on wellbeing, failure, overcoming and ‘taking things literally’.
 Water is a recurring theme in his work.
 Dijkhuizen uses personal and collective references to create imaginative narratives between memory and fiction – otherworldly environments that transcend place and context but feel strangely familiar.

 Harriet Rose Morley